Fight urinary incontinence with pelvic floor exercises

-As many as 1 in 3 women experience urinary 'stress' incontinence (USI), a type of incontinence often caused by damage to - or the weakening of - the pelvic floor.
+As many as 1 in 3 women experience urinary 'stress' incontinence (USI), a type of incontinence commonly caused by weakened or damaged pelvic floor muscles.
 Weak pelvic floor muscles and urinary sphincters simply aren’t strong enough to prevent urine from leaking when your bladder is under stress, for example – when you sneeze, cough, or exercise.

-Performing simple pelvic floor exercises, while at home or on the go, can significantly improve - and in some cases successfully treat - the condition.
+Performing simple pelvic floor exercises, whether you're at home or on the go, can significantly improve - and in some cases successfully treat - your condition.
 Here's how you can get started:

-- Start off lying down on your back or your side with your knees bent in front of you.
+- Begin by lying down on your back or your side with your knees bent in front of you.

 - The aim is to squeeze your internal muscles as if you were trying to stop yourself from passing wind or urinating.
 You should feel as if you are drawing your pelvic floor up and in towards the centre of your body.
 Make sure you are not mistakenly clenching other muscle groups like your buttocks, or squeezing your knees together.